 Corporate accounting: This is in direct relation to the financial data of a company, and it is used for government-mandated tax compliance and reporting.

 Public accounting: This is when an accountant takes into service business entities or individuals as their consultant to manage their accounting, and ensure all of their financial statements are well in place.
 It also includes matters regarding private equity.

 Government accounting: This operates in a similar principle to other types of accounting, except that the deals are with local, state, and federal entities rather than corporations or individuals.

 Forensic accounting: This is described as a research and break-down of financial information that may be missing or hard to get back.
 Its common usage is by law firms.

-While the numbers can appear demoralizing and non-negotiable for the average person, an MBA and CPA certified accountant such as Saira Fatah reassures you that “it’s not impossible, you just need to admit when you need outside proficiency, and build a productive relationship with the accountant you choose to hire.”
+While the numbers can appear demoralizing and non-negotiable for the average person, an accountant such as Saira Fatah reassures you that “it’s not impossible, you just need to admit when you need outside proficiency, and build a productive relationship with the accountant you choose to hire.”